 6) Trim away the extra paper at the top of the tabs very gently.
 Don’t trim the cords!

 7) To finish the top of your basket, cut a long piece of the 20 lb hemp cord.
 Run glue around the top of the basket and glue your finishing cord around, carefully gluing the loose ends together.

 8) To finish the inside bottom of the basket, you can do an easy coil of cord.
 Apply glue all over the bottom of the basket.
 Then take a piece of thin cord and spiral it all the way around the inside of the basket, keeping it tight.
 A toothpick or tweezers can help you get the cord exactly positioned right – you don’t want any gaps in your spiral!
 Snip the cord off when you are at the last spiral and tuck it in the middle.

 9) Finish the outside bottom of the basket with a coil, the same way you did step 8.

 10) Now your basket is probably a little flat.
 To give it sides, I found a thick paintbrush (I used a Foam Stencil brush) and wrapped the basket around it tightly with a rubber band.
 I let it sit overnight while all the glue set.

 11) When you unwrap your basket shape, you will have your gardening basket, but you just need the handle!
 Cut a piece of thicker cord for the handle (or you can braid it), and glue to both sides.
 Clamp it in place with your fingers to let it dry.

 You are done!
 You have a cute little ‘wicker’ style gardening basket.

 What will you put in your basket?
 Produce?
 Flowers?
 Will you use yours as a centerpiece in a miniature scene?
-Let us know in the comments below.
+Let me know in the comments below.